philbedard/poi-provisioning-model/poi-pluggable-yang-model.md

 photonic optical line system provisioning.

 ## Optical Provisioning Network Controller (O-PNC)

-The models utilized for optical circuit provisioning to support are already well-defined

-Packet network controller model for pluggable management?

-Model has following components and leaf values aligned to other models like L1CSM

-circuit-id RW
-operational-mode RW
-encapsulation (Ethernet|OTN)
-frequency?
-bandwidth?

 In summary the pluggable parameters exchanged from O-PNC to MDSC to